DavidJCobb/DovahKit/TODO/Sustain Phase 1/load performance.md

 * `DovahKitCore` takes its own measurement of the entire backend load process, representing it via the `DovahKitCore::file_load_stats` struct.
   * Since DKC can access the BSA-load-order, we could update this struct to show BSA loading stats, so we could report those after load, at least.

-My dream goal is to be able to display a detailed progress bar for the full load process -- multiple process bars for when processes run side-by-side, actually -- including both backend tasks and frontend tasks (e.g. initial setup for the form info cache and the Papyrus subsystem).
+My dream goal is to be able to display a detailed progress bar for the full load process -- multiple progress bars for when processes run side-by-side, actually -- including both backend tasks and frontend tasks (e.g. initial setup for the form info cache and the Papyrus subsystem).

 Additionally, it'd be nice if the Log Window showed the full performance stats.